MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploy-program.md

     >This setting applies only if the **Purpose** is set to **Required**.

 - Slow boundary deployment option: Specifies the options available when the client is within a slow or unreliable network boundary.
 Options are:
-    -   **Do not run program** (default): The program will not be run when a client is connected within a slow or unreliable network boundary.
+    -   **Do not run program** (default): The program won't be run when a client is connected within a slow or unreliable network boundary.
     -   **Download content and run locally**: The client will download the content from the Distribution Point before attempting to run the program.

 - Use default distribution point groups: True or False (Default = True) If distribution point groups are already associated with this collection, the content associated with this deployment will automatically be distributed to those distribution point groups without having to specify individual distribution points or groups.